luhrts/monitoring/README.md

+# Attention
+The master branch is not up to date.
+The known bugs are fixed on the development branch.
+Since the API has not changed, the branches will be replaced soon.
+To avoid further problems, you should use the development branch as default from now on.

 # ROS Monitoring

 The ROS Monitoring Tools helps to analyse and improve ROS Systems.
 It collects information about the computer, operating system and ros environment and filters them.
 All Values and detected Warnings and Errors can be visualised in a RQT Plugin.